Karanam-manasa/careerconnect/README.md

 # 🚀 Features
 🔐 User authentication (sign up and login)

-🧑‍💼 User roles: Job Seeker & Recruiter
+🧑‍💼 User roles:
+  - Job Seeker
+  - Job Poster

 📝 Admin Dashboard :
     - Create, update, delete, and **restore** job listings
     - Track the number of applications per job
     - View job seeker activity and **user history**
     - Manage all users and their applications

 📄  Job Seeker Dashboard:
     - Browse and apply for available jobs
     - View personal application history
-  - Access a curated list of **interview questions and answers** 📊  Application Tracking:
+    - Access a curated list of **interview questions and answers**

+📊  Application Tracking:
-  - Each job shows a count of how many applications it has received 📧 **Email Confirmation** sent after successful registration
+    - Each job shows a count of how many applications it has received

+📧 **Email Confirmation** sent after successful registration

 # 🗂 Tech Stack